chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 [Roles]({{< relref "roles" >}}) let you define patterns and processes that exist across nodes in an organization as belonging to a single job function.
 Each role consists of zero (or more) attributes and a run-list.

-The Chef Infra Server UI lets you:

-- Create a Role
-- Search for a specific role from a list of roles.
-- List out all the roles at one place.
-- View the details of roles:
-  - Run List
-  - Attributes
-- Delete a Role.

-#### Create a Role

-To create a new role, select **Create Role**, as shown below:

-// Image

-Selecting the **Create Role** button opens a dialog box.
-[Incomplete Section]

-// Image

-#### Search for a Role

-Use the **Search Roles** bar to find the existing role from the list of roles.
-Entering the name of a role in the search box returns roles matching your search criteria.

-// Image

-#### Details of a Role

-Select a role to view the details of that particular role.

-// Image

-**Run List:** The run list contains the *name*, *version* and *type* of that particular role.

-// Image

-**Attributes:** The attributes tab displays the *default* and the *override* attributes of the role.

-// Image

-#### Delete a Role

-Chef Infra Server lets you delete the existing roles one at a time.
-To delete a role, select the ellipses icon and then **Delete**, as illustrated below:

-// Image

 ### Environments

 An [environment]({{< relref "environments" >}}) can be used to map an organization's real-life workflow to what can be configured and managed when using Chef Infra.
 This mapping is accomplished by setting attributes and pinning cookbooks at the environment level.